 Research degree candidates who need to find a research supervisor to support their project can search for their field of expertise using the following Research Portal Find a Supervisor

-Information on how to apply and all enquiries about the Australia Awards Scholarship categories and application opening and closing dates can be found here: Australia Awards.
+Information on how to apply and all enquiries about the Australia Awards Scholarship categories can be found here: Australia Awards.